shakefu/live-mongodb-fixtures/README.md

 fixtures.
 In our example, that would be `./test/` because the module is `./test/fixtures.js`.

+If your fixtures lived at `./test/fixtures/users.js` instead, then the BSON files would be written to `./test/fixtures/`.

 You should commit the BSON files to your repository to be reused with tests, and occassionally updated as needed.